hosuaby/Leaflet.SmoothMarkerBouncing/README.md

     .setBouncingOptions({
         bounceHeight : 60,    // height of the bouncing
         bounceSpeed  : 54,    // bouncing speed coefficient
-        exclusif     : true,  // if this marker bouncing all others must stop }).on('click', function() {
+        exclusive    : true,  // if this marker bouncing all others must stop }).on('click', function() {
         this.toogleBouncing();
     });